nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/MULTIPLE_PROVIDERS.md

 }
 ```

-This will result in an array of objects that look like this.
+This will result in an array of objects that looks like this.
 Both the customer and location related resources were embedded in the response from the API.

 ```json
 [